About Poetry Out Loud

 School & Organization Contests

-• Teachers use the Poetry Out Loud Teacher’s Guide to incorporate standards-based curriculum and hold classroom contests.
+*Teachers use resources from the national website to incorporate standards-based curriculum and hold classroom contests.
 Winners from classroom contests go on to compete at the school level.

-• Students must prepare at least 2 poems to recite at the school contest level.
+*Students must prepare at least 2 poems to recite at the school or organization contest level.

 Registration and Release Forms